Print Options

 • LAWS 43250 Privacy Law

-Certificate in Municipal Finance
+Specialization in Municipal Finance

 Faculty Director: Justin Marlowe

-Program Description: The Certificate in Municipal Finance prepares students for careers with local and state governments as well as private-sector financial and consulting firms.
+Program Description: The specialization in Municipal Finance prepares students for careers with local and state governments as well as private-sector financial and consulting firms.
 Students will gain in-depth expertise in the process, politics, and economics of public revenue and expenditure decisions and learn the practices and techniques of modern financial administration and the operation of the municipal securities market.
 Such policy expertise is essential for raising, spending, and borrowing money to provide basic local government services, as well as for tackling many pressing municipal problems that are dependent on resources provided by the budget, such as funding public pensions and health care.

-Certificate Requirements
+Specialization Requirements

 Required courses